-World’s Children partner organizations, FMM, began a program to prevent child trafficking in villages in India in 2011.
+One of World’s Children partner organizations, FMM, began a program to prevent child trafficking in villages in India in 2011.
 We have partnered with FMM to help orphans and vulnerable children for several decades and we currently support five orphanages that they operate.

-Knowing that many other children were not rescued in time, the Sisters created a Prevention of Child Trafficking Team and asked for our support to help their program grow so they could stop trafficking altogether in an area of India where trafficking is an urgent issue.
+Knowing that many other children were not rescued in time, The PCT team asked for our support to help their program grow so they could stop trafficking altogether in an area of India where trafficking is an urgent issue.
 Since then, they have been able to expand their successful education campaign.

 In 2017, World’s Children began funding a three-year Prevention of Child Trafficking (PCT) Program conceived and operated by Catholic sisters in India.
 The program was designed to educate and train adults and children how to identify and thwart traffickers.